nicolasbadano/conupy/README.md

 The elevation model should be provided as a raster in GRID format, covering the entirety of the catchment.

 ### General Terrain slopes
 The general terrain slope should be provided as a raster in GRID format, covering the entirety of the catchment.
-This data represents an average value of the subcatchments slope, that is sampled by **conpuPy** on each subcatchment center.
+This data represents an average value of the subcatchments slope, that is sampled by **conuPy** on each subcatchment center.
 It should therefore not be computed as a pixel slope.

 ### Rainfall coefficient
 This dataset should be provided as a raster in GRID format.
 It represents a map of coefficients (typically betwen 0 and 1) that are multiplied by the main rainfall time series to simulate the spatial distribution of the storm.

 ### Impermeability
 This dataset should be provided as a raster in GRID format.
-It represents the coefficient of impermeability on each zone; it is sampled by **conpuPy** on each subcatchment center.
+It represents the coefficient of impermeability on each zone; it is sampled by **conuPy** on each subcatchment center.
 The raster should be in the 0 to 100 range, with 100 representng full impermeability.